tjohnson012/mindful-journal/README.md

 # Mindful Journal 🧘‍♂️

 Mindful Journal is a sentiment-aware journaling project that reads daily reflections and provides mood insights over time.
-Originally structured as a data + scripting toolkit, this version was customized by **Tyler Johnson** for the **MLH Fellowship 2025**.

 ## ✨ Features